veerce/gymrats/README.md

 - Run the frontend: `npm start`

-- If there are issues with packages not being installed, ensure that all of the packages are installed using: `npm install`
+- If there are issues with packages not being installed or files not being found, ensure that all of the packages are installed using: `npm install`

 4. View the prototype